 If you would like more information about Connecticut human chorionic gonadotropin (HCG) treatment and whether it is the right therapy for your needs, call Dr. Edward Jacobson’s office today to arrange a consultation.
 Dr. Jacobson could explain the entire process, including guidance for giving injections, and help you determine the best treatment path to fit your needs.

-Disclaimer: HCG treatment may be unavailable due to supply shortages.
+Disclaimer: HCG therapy may be unavailable due to supply shortages.
 Contact Dr. Jacobson’s office to discuss alternative treatment options.